flowroute/flowroute-numbers-ruby/README.md

 | `limit`     | False  |integer| Controls the number of items returned.
 The maximum number of items is 200.
 If no number is passed, `nil` is used by default, and a maximum of ten NPAs are returned. |

 ##### Example usage

+The following example limits the number of items to return to `3`.

 	#List Available NPAs
 	response = pnc.list_available_np_as(limit:3)